UMM-CSci-3601-S17/digital-display-garden-iteration-4-sn1999ec/README.md

 ## Already Completed Stories
-* Leave Comments About a Flower
+- [x] Leave Comments About a Flower
-* Allow a visitor to rate a flower
+- [x] Allow a visitor to rate a flower with likes
-* Generate and export QR Codes
+- [x] Generate and export QR Codes
-* Export Feedback to a File
+- [x] Export Feedback to a File
-* Footer with WCROC link on every page
+- [x] Footer with WCROC link on every page

 ## Finished by Manassas
 * Update Database with new spreadsheet
 * Search garden by Cultivar or Common Name
 * Show comment count
 * Rating and Commenting works (it broke when we transferred our code base)
-* Social Media Links
 * Page redesign

+## Attempted Stories
+- [ ] Social Media Links

 ## Documentation
 * [Excel File Requirements](Documentation/ExcelFileRequirements.md)